zkVerify/zkverifyjs/DOCS.md

     proofData: {
       vk: vk,
       proof: proof,
-      publicSignals: publicSignals,
-    },
+      //publicSignals: publicSignals, // Not required for ultraplonk },
     domainId: 42, // Optional domain ID for proof categorization }); // 1.
 Directly pass proof data
 // .execute({ extrinsic: submittableExtrinsic }); // 2.
 OR pass in a pre-built SubmittableExtrinsic
 ```

-* Proof Type: `.ultraplonk()` specifies the type of proof to be used and its config.
+* Proof Type: `.ultraplonk({})` specifies the type of proof to be used and its config.
 Options available for all supported proof types.
 * Nonce: `.nonce(1)` sets the nonce for the transaction.
 This is optional and can be omitted if not required.
 * Registered Verification Key: `.withRegisteredVk()` indicates that the verification key being used is registered on the chain.
 This option is optional and defaults to false.
 * Execute:  You can either send in the raw proof details using `{ proofData: ... }` or verify a prebuilt extrinsic `{ extrinsic: ... }`